Xiphe/xiphe.github.io/lmttfy.md

 ## 🚔 Sure I favour TDD

 Test driven development has taught me how to write well designed Interfaces and focus on the right things in testing.
-And if you have the capacity to write tests while developing your app, I strongly recommend you do so.
+If you have the capacity to write tests while developing your app, I strongly recommend you do so.
 I offer intense pairing sessions to bring you up to speed and teach you everything I know about this topic.